 Restaurants, canteens, and other suppliers of prepared food have mostly closed down and supplies of goods are shifting to the supermarkets.
 There will be some shortages in seasonal fresh fruits and vegetables.
 Seasonal workers needed for harvesting are held back by border controls.
 But this will hardly cause a wider food crisis.
 We can survive without asparagus and strawberries, but life of course would be better with than without.

 Nevertheless, those farmers specialized in seasonal products, including those producing cut flowers and ornamental plants, will be affected economically.
 Also the seasonal workers and their families will suffer.

 What I am even more concerned about is the ability of households to purchase goods.
 The purchasing power of many households has been reduced substantially due to temporary unemployment.
 The number of unemployed increased by about 10 million over the past two weeks in the United States.
 More than 450000 firms have applied for Kurzarbeit by the end of March in Germany.
-The number of households affected by temporary business close downs is expected to increase substantially in the European Union and elsewhere.Many of those affected are already at the lower end of the income distribution.
+The number of households affected by temporary business close downs is expected dissertation and elsewhere.admissions essay for university of south floridaMany of those affected are already at the lower end of the income distribution.
 Furthermore, food distributions via charities have stopped in many countries.
 Provision of food via schools and kinder gardens is currently unavailable.